 Serve immediately while warm or place the blender container in a sink or bowl of warm water to keep warm until ready to serve.

 Note: Depending on preferences and what you’re serving it with, Bearnaise sauce can also be served room temperature or cold.
-Also, see blog post about how to reheat Bearnaise sauce.
+Also, see blog post above on how to reheat Bearnaise sauce.

 Enjoy!